How to diversify my TFSA using ETFs

 While it would be more tax-efficient to hold only U.S.-listed ETFs in your RRSP and keep only Canadian content like XIU, VCN and ZCN inside your TFSA it’s not worth obsessing over.

 Remember to buy U.S.-listed ETFs you need USD $$.

 This means you’ll need to deal with currency conversion costs to convert Canadian money to U.S. dollars to buy those U.S.-listed ETFs; even for your RRSP.

 If you want to avoid that mess or just keep things simple, just buy a few low-cost, diversified Canadian-listed ETFs that holds U.S. stocks and/or U.S. and international stocks and spread those funds across your registered accounts (TFSAs, RRSPs, RESPs) first before any taxable investing.

 - Use the TFSA for equities not bonds or cash.

-- Use the TFSA for long-term growth not speculation.
+- Use the TFSA for long-term income generation or growth.

 - In a TFSA, I think Canadian-listed ETFs (that invest in Canada alone or in foreign equities) are good choices since using a U.S.-listed ETF inside your TFSA does not offer any tax advantage.